Ostikss/NeuralFCA-project/README.md

 ## Description

 The dataset called "Employability Classification of Over 70,000 Job Applicants" (though we will use only 1000 observations for performance reasons) provides a detailed collection of information about job applicants and their employability scores.
 Based on survey responses, the dataset includes the following columns:
--  Age: The applicant's age, categorized as >35 years or <35 years (categorical) - EdLevel: The applicant's education level (Undergraduate, Master, PhD, etc.)
+- Age: The applicant's age, categorized as >35 years or <35 years (categorical) -EdLevel: The applicant's education level (Undergraduate, Master, PhD, etc.)
 (categorical)
 - Gender: The applicant's gender (Man, Woman, or NonBinary) (categorical)
 - MainBranch: Indicates whether the applicant is a professional developer (categorical)
-- YearsCode: The number of years the applicant has been coding (integer) - YearsCodePro: The number of years the applicant has been coding in a professional setting (integer)
+-YearsCode: The number of years the applicant has been coding (integer) -YearsCodePro: The number of years the applicant has been coding in a professional setting (integer)
-- PreviousSalary: The applicant's previous job salary (float) - ComputerSkills: The number of computer skills known by the applicant (integer) - Employed: The target variable, indicating whether the applicant was hired (categorical)
+-PreviousSalary: The applicant's previous job salary (float) -ComputerSkills: The number of computer skills known by the applicant (integer) -Employed: The target variable, indicating whether the applicant was hired (categorical)

 ## Preprocessing